BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

-Here the conjugate momenta, called antifields in the BV-formalism conventionally, take values in the respective dual spaces; in particular, they are differential forms of complementary form degree (and their ghost degree is determined using \eqref{MBV}). $c^+$, for example, is a 2-form taking values in $X^*T^*[-1]M$; without the shift in degree, the fields $c^+$ had ghost degree minus one, but this is shifted to the negative by one unit, thus leading to: \beq \mathrm{fdeg}(c^{+i})=2 \, , \quad \mathrm{gh}(c^{+i})=-2. \eeq For the remaining fields the bigrading takes the form:
+The conjugate momenta, called antifields in the BV formalism conventionally, take values in the respective dual spaces; in particular, they are differential forms of complementary form degree (and their ghost degree is determined using \eqref{MBV}). $c^+$, for example, is a 2-form taking values in $X^*T^*[-1]M$; without the shift in degree, the fields $c^+$ would have ghost degree minus one, but this is shifted to the negative by one unit, thus leading to: \beq \mathrm{fdeg}(c^{+i})=2 \, , \quad \mathrm{gh}(c^{+i})=-2. \eeq For the remaining fields the bigrading is: